GitGuardian/ggtools/helm-preflights/README.md

 - Fetches and displays the results.
 - Stores the results in a Kubernetes secret within your cluster.

-⚠️ Please note that this feature is currently in beta and does not support PostgreSQL and Redis configurations with TLS enabled.

 ## Checks

 Below is a table detailing the tests conducted by this tool: